Occupation of Alcatraz: Radio Free Alcatraz

-Trudell spoke, in a calm midwestern voice, about key issues in Native life: forcible loss of ancestral lands, matters of spirituality, seriously contaminated water supply on Native reservations, sharp inequalities in infant mortality and life expectancy among Native Americans, as contrasted with the majority white US public.
+Trudell spoke about key issues in Native life: forcible loss of ancestral lands, matters of spirituality, seriously contaminated water supply on Native reservations, sharp inequalities in infant mortality and life expectancy among Native Americans, as contrasted with the majority white US public.
 He addressed listeners as a plainspoken but calm mediator, not in stinging rhetoric.
-Each program began with Buffy Sainte Marie’s song "Now That the Buffalo's Gone".
+Each program began with Buffy Sainte Marie's song "Now That the Buffalo's Gone".

 Legacies

 Some 50 of the Alcatraz occupiers traveled to the East Bay and began an occupation of an abandoned and dilapidated Nike Missile installation located in the hills behind the community of Kensington in June 1971.
 This occupation was ended after three days by a combined force of Richmond Police and regular US Army troops from the Presidio of San Francisco.
 Moreover, the Alcatraz Occupation greatly influenced the American government's decision to end its Indian termination policy and to pass the Indian Self-Determination and Education Assistance Act of 1975.

 The takeover of Alcatraz inspired the Occupation of Catalina Island by the Brown Berets during the Chicano Movement in 1972.

-The Alcatraz Occupation led to an annual celebration of the rights of indigenous people, Unthanksgiving Day, welcome to all visitors to a dawn ceremony under permits by the National Park Service.
+The Alcatraz Occupation led to an annual celebration of the rights of Indigenous people, Unthanksgiving Day, welcome to all visitors to a dawn ceremony under permits by the National Park Service.

 In March 1970, a Seattle-based group called the United Indians of All Tribes occupied Fort Lawton, demanding the return of Indigenous lands that were about to be declared surplus.
 The organization and their action was expressly modeled on the Indians of All Tribes and the occupation of Alcatraz.
 Bernie Whitebear, one of those involved, stated that "We saw what could be achieved there and if it had not been for their determined effort on Alcatraz, there would have been no movement here.
 We would like to think that Alcatraz lives on in part through Ft.
 Lawton."